green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 The XGBoost metrics provider can estimate the power consumption of the total system (AC-Energy).

-It is included as a submodule in the Green Metrics Tool and must be separately checked out via:
+It is included as a submodule in the Green Metrics Tool and should have been checked out with the initial install command of this manual.
+If not run:

 ```bash
 git submodule update --init